RockyKev/wordpress-vue-contact-us/blogpost.md

 ## STEP BY STEP:

 Step 1: Get your sendgrid API crednetials ready

 Step 2: Download my repo with a pre-built Vue Contact Us form.

-Step 3: Quickly understanding the Vue Contact Us form Step 4: Generate our Vue App as a shortcode
+Step 3: Quickly understanding the Vue Contact Us form

+Step 4: Generate our Vue App as a shortcode

-Step 5: Create a WP Settings Page
+Step 5: Create a WP Settings Page  (Delete this line?)

 Step 6: Create the page where the Contact Us form takes in

 ### Step 1: Get your sendgrid API crednetials ready